gsl-lite/gsl-lite/README.md

   Contract checks disabled by configuration will be discarded. **This is the default.**

   Note that `gsl_FailFast()` calls are never discarded.

+  Even for discarded contract checks, *gsl-lite* will by default still verify that the contract check forms a valid Boolean expression by using the C++11 features `decltype()` and `static_assert()`.
+This may lead to problems if the contract check expression cannot be used in an unevaluated context, for instance, when using a lambda expression in C++11/14/17.

+  The compile-time verification of contract check expressions is controlled by the configuration macro `gsl_CONFIG_VALIDATES_UNENFORCED_CONTRACT_EXPRESSIONS`, which defaults to *`1`*.
+To suppress the verification, define `gsl_CONFIG_VALIDATES_UNENFORCED_CONTRACT_EXPRESSIONS=0`.

 - **`gsl_CONFIG_UNENFORCED_CONTRACTS_ASSUME`**
   For contracts expressed with `gsl_Expects()`, `gsl_Ensures()`, and `gsl_Assert()` which are not checked as a result of